ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 {: #f5_considerations-planning}

 You must meet the following requirements to avoid failures with F5 BIG-IP:
-* At least two active ESXi servers are available for the two BIG-IP VE VMs to be deployed with the anti-affinity rule of keeping the VMs on separate servers.
+* At least two active ESXi™ servers are available for the two BIG-IP VE VMs to be deployed with the anti-affinity rule of keeping the VMs on separate servers.
 * The two active ESXi servers have enough resources available so that one BIG-IP VE VM can be hosted on each ESXi server with 100% CPU and RAM reservation.
-* VMware vSphere HA has enough resources to host two BIG-IP VMs with 100% CPU and RAM.
+* VMware vSphere® HA has enough resources to host two BIG-IP VMs with 100% CPU and RAM.

 Due to these requirements, you must plan for the space that is needed for F5 BIG-IP.
 If needed, before you order F5 BIG-IP, add 1-2 ESXi servers to your instance, or reduce vSphere HA CPU reservation for failover, or both.

-**Notes**:

-* Before the service is installed in your environment, a check is performed against the available capacity of the default cluster in the environment to ensure that the service components can fit.
-* If the capacity check fails, the service is not installed and the service state is set to **Capacity Validation Failed** on the console.
-In addition, a console message with more details is displayed and you are notified by email.
-* To install the service, you must increase the capacity in your default cluster by either adding more hosts or by freeing up RAM, CPU, or disk space, and then add the service again in the console.
-After that, you can delete the existing service in the **Capacity Validation Failed** state by clicking the delete icon next to it.

 ## F5 BIG-IP order example
 {: #f5_considerations-example}